djangify/our-spot/README.md

 - What data do we need to store in the database for this network?
 E.g. username, password, photo etc
 - What are the attributes of a User profile for the members?
-- What information should be associated with a location (or spot) shared by users.
+- What information should be associated with a location (or spot) shared by members.
-- What profile is needed to represent users and their attributes?
+- What profile is needed to represent members and their attributes?

 **View :**

-- What should users see when they first visit the website (homepage)?
+- What should members and non-members see when they first visit the website (homepage)?
-- How do we display the latest locations shared by all users and by the user alone.
+- How do we display the latest locations shared by all members and by an individual member.
-- What views or pages are needed for users to register and log in?
+- What views or pages are needed for members to register and log in?
-- How should the process to add new locations be structured in terms of user interactions and views?
+- How should the process to add new locations be structured in terms of member interactions and views?
-- What information should be displayed on a users profile page?
+- What information should be displayed on a members profile page?

 **Template :**

 - What should the HTML structure of the site look like?
 What is the layout for the pages?
-- What should the structure and design of the user registration and login forms look like?
+- What should the structure and design of the member registration and login forms look like?
 - What does the users template to add, edit and delete locations look like?
 How should they be structured?
 - What should these templates include?
 - What should the format and style of a users profile page look like?